naomizubeldia/stat386-projects/_posts/2022-11-16-Conducting an EDA: The Spoonacular data returns!.md

 a data scientist is to be able to find that big picture amoung all those numbers.
 The best way to do this is through an EDA.

 # What is an EDA??
-An EDA is an exploratory data analysis.
+For a brief refresher, an EDA is an exploratory data analysis.
 In this analysis, you do not really do any computing or answering the question you are seeking.
 You first are observing the data through summary statistics as well as different graphs.
 An EDA will help guide your overall analysis.
 It also helps you to know where to look in the data without the hassel of doing a ton of work to discover it was all for not.
 I feel that the key to conducting a profitable EDA is to first have the mindset